Remember

 Although

-almost a century and a half passed since the days of Schliemann, Troy
+almost a century and a half has passed since the days of Schliemann, Troy

 still hasn't been unearthed completely yet, and the excavation works